 Java 8 has some unique attributes like allowing developers to come up with features for utilizing parallel codes in your app.
 Java 8 will allow you building an app without functional approach while writing clean and least buggy code.
 The two key strengths that help Java 8 to stay apart are the Lambda expressions and scope of writing concurrent code.

 5. A Programming Language For Data Analysis

-R is the latest entrant in the world of programming that earned a lot of accolades including the distinction of being only language specialised for data analysis.
-As most companies are now focused to utilise data analysis and reporting through their apps to stay ahead competitively, R will continue to remain a popular choice.
+R is the latest entrant in the world of programming that earned a lot of accolades including the distinction of being only language specialized for data analysis.
+As most companies are now focused to utilize data analysis and reporting through their apps to stay ahead competitively, R will continue to remain a popular choice.

 6. React Making The Role Of UI Designers Bigger

 Finally, without mentioning React any post on programming trends in recent times is incomplete.
 The popularity of React exploded in the past few months and developers across the platforms are preferring to React for lean development of apps with native features.

 But React is also increasingly being embraced by designers for UI design and prototyping.
 As React offers a component-based architecture along with modularity and encapsulation of code, it allows designers to work more closely with the developers and deliver more engaging and business-specific UI.
 As the design is increasingly becoming component based rather than screen oriented, we can expect to React to play a bigger role in UI design and prototyping.

 7. Go: The Simple Language To Manipulate Data

 Google created this language with the objective of coming with a simple language for the servers.
 What resulted is a language devoid of most of the complex abstractions and clever means to achieve functions.
 This is how we received Go, the programming language with the simplest and most straightforward syntax.
 So much simplicity in syntax can help team members while manipulating data as everyone irrespective of their own twisted way of approaching a problem will be able to think in a level-headed manner.